Have a waste free Halloween

 Store and reuse your Halloween items for next year

 Why not decorate a box to store your decorations and costumes in?
-Do remember to remove batteries from anything that’s likely to be be in storage for extended periods of time though, as this will prevent corrosion, and will help to prolong the life of the battery and the item itself.
-The batteries can be used elsewhere and then when they run out of power, if not rechargeable, can be recycled at your nearest battery collection point.
+Do remember to remove batteries from anything that’s likely to be in storage for extended periods of time though, as this will prevent corrosion, and will help to prolong the life of the battery and the item itself.
+The batteries can be used elsewhere until they’re dead and then, if not rechargeable, can be recycled.
+It’s very important to recycle your batteries responsibly, they need to be kept separate from the other waste materials otherwise they can be a hazard and an environmental issue.
+They should never be put into your recycling bin or your general waste bin but instead recycle them at your nearest battery collection point.

 Cosmetics & make up removal

 Face paints aren’t recyclable but you can keep the waste to a minimum by making your own using items from the kitchen: How to make your own face paint.

 If you intend to buy face paints then invest in a quality set that can be kept and reused next year without letting them dry out.
 When it’s time to wash face paints off, please avoid wet wipes which can’t be recycled.
 You could try making your own washable make-up remover pads, or use a flannel instead.

 Tips for disposing of common Halloween items